Calculus and placement exam FAQ

 What is the difference between Math 222, Math 225, and Math 226?

 All three courses cover linear algebra, but 222 focuses more on computational techniques and applications, while 225 and 226 emphasize mathematical proofs and a more conceptual approach.
 Math 225 (linear algebra) or 226 (intensive linear algebra) is recommended for students who wish to take further proof-based mathematics courses.
 Math majors are required to complete either Math 225 or Math 226.
-More information about these courses can be found in the math major FAQ.
+More information about these courses can be found on the first-year student resources site .

 I took multivariable calculus in high school, can I skip Math 120?